grafana/agent/production/kubernetes/README.md

 - Log collection (DaemonSet): [`agent-loki.yaml`](./agent-loki.yaml)
 - Trace collection (DaemonSet): [`agent-tempo.yaml`](./agent-tempo.yaml)

-These manifests do not include the Agent's configuration (ConfigMaps).
+⚠️  **These manifests do not include the Agent's configuration (ConfigMaps)**, which are necessary to run the Agent.

 For sample configurations and detailed installation instructions, please head to: